 Ø Slovenian law distinguishes between a relatively and absolutely invalid marriage.
 The distinction lies in the group of persons that may request a marriage annulment.

-- if consent to the marriage was forced or given in error (spouse who was forced or who entered into marriage in error),
+- consent to the marriage was forced or given in error (spouse who was forced or who entered into marriage in error);

-- if the marriage was contracted by a person under the age of 18 (parents or guardian).
+- the marriage was contracted by a person under the age of 18 (parents or guardian).

-- a spouse was still married at the time the marriage was contracted,
+- a spouse was married to another person at the time the marriage was contracted;

 - the spouses did not enter into marriage with the intention of maintaining a joint household.